AreWeDreaming/plasma_math_tools/README.md

-Library of math tools useful to plasma physics
+Library of math tools useful for plasma physics

 ## Installation